amarukot/project-2/README.md

 ```

 This will not return an error, just an empty div while the API is fetched and the data is still empty.
 You can replace this with a loading image or something.
 For now, I just used `<div>...LOADING...</div>`

+### 1/9/20

+Made individual ingredients and measurements to detail page.
+Minor styling tweaks.
+Separated css styling to css files.

+Deployed to Netlify.